Chords for Arlo Guthrie - The City of New Orleans - Dunegrass 2008

 I says it does

-[Em] Well turned out to be one of the finer beers [Gb] of my entire lot
+[Em] Well, it turned out to be one of the finer beers [Gb] of my entire life

-turns out this guy wrote some great songs the wonderful great human being and
+Turns out this guy wrote some great songs that wonderful great human being and

 He [F] gave me sang me this song back years ago.